-As of September 30, 2005, we had unrealized losses on the certificates of deposit, corporate debt securities and U.S. government debt securities which were primarily caused by recent increases in interest rates.
-Based on an evaluation of the credit standing of each issuer, management believes it is probable that we will be able to collect all amounts due according to the contractual terms.
-We had no realized losses on sales of investment securities available-for-sale for the nine months ended September 30, 2005.
+As of March 31, 2006, the unrealized losses on the certificates of deposit, corporate debt securities and U.S. government securities were primarily caused by recent increases in interest rates.
+Based on an evaluation of the credit standing of each issuer, management believes it is probable that we will be able to collect all amounts due